Auditory Processing Disorder: Causes, Symptoms, and Treatment

 There are several types of direct skills that someone may practice during treatment for auditory processing disorder:

-Phoneme discrimination helps people identify the differences between sounds and words, and the meaning that those sounds carry.
+Phoneme discrimination helps people tell the differences between sounds and words, and the meaning that those sounds carry.
 They might learn to recognize speech sounds that change word meanings (e.g., “bat” vs. “pat”).
 This helps with speech clarity and reading.

 Auditory pattern recognition relates to noticing patterns in sounds, like musical rhythms in songs or syllable patterns.